The convex core of quasifuchsian manifolds with particles: Compactness statements

-\begin{proof} We consider a above the finite cover $\bar N$ of $N$ ramified along the cone singularities, chosen so that all cone angles in $\bar N$ have angle larger than $2\pi$.
+\begin{proof} Set $M=(N,g)$ and $M_n=(N,g_n)$ and denote by $C(M)$ the convex core of $M$ and by $C(M_n)$ the convex core of $M_n$.
+We consider as above the finite cover $\bar N$ of $N$ ramified along the cone singularities, chosen so that all cone angles in $\bar N$ have angle larger than $2\pi$.
 This is useful below since we will use negative curvature arguments, in particular the existence of a geodesic segment in a homotopy class with fixed endpoints.
-Clearly it is sufficient to prove the lemma for $\bar N$, where the ``convex core'' considered is $\bar \convn$, the lift to $\bar N$ of $\convn$, since once the result is obtained in $\bar N$, we can take the quotient by the group of deck transformations to obtain the result on $N$.
+Clearly it is sufficient to prove the lemma for $\bar N$, where the ``convex core'' considered is $ C(\overline{M}_n)$, the lift to $\bar N$ of $ C(M_n)$, since once the result is obtained in $\bar N$, we can take the quotient by the group of deck transformations to obtain the result on $N$.